-Work continues to protect the Council's legal position - critically the adjudication that took place earlier in 2023 found in the Council's favour on the key issues - the Council continues to review its position with expert advice and ensure that its financial position is adequately protected.
 Compliance with Information Governance/Transparency requirements - ensuring that all relevant staff complete information governance/governance training to provide confidence that the Council will meet all of its legal duties.
 The Individual Executive Decision Notice process has been updated and shared with relevant officers, and an internal audit review of the process has now taken place and found substantial assurance.
-This work is in place with regular reports brought to Governance and Ethics Committee on compliance with Governance/Transparency Requirements - we have confidence that the Council is meeting its legal duties.
-SEND - implementation of written statement of actions following on from SEND inspection by Ofsted, detailed in the Ofsted report from November 2021 This is being tackled through additional ring-fenced funding approved by Council in early 2022, and the Written Statement of Actions (WSoA) and proposals for implementation are being monitored by a newly formed Cross Party Scrutiny Review Group which sits under the Children and young People Scrutiny Panel.
-The Panel held its first meeting in September.
-2022 and second in November 2022.
-Since the WSoA there have been two monitoring visits by DfE, the last in The Written Statement of Action is monitored every 12-15 weeks by the DfE and NHS England with consistently good progress reported following these monitoring visits.
+This work is in place with regular reports brought to Governance and Ethcis Committee on compliance with Governance/Transparency Requirements - we have confidence that the Council is meeting its legal duties.
+SEND - implementation of written statement of actions following on from SEND inspection by Ofsted, detailed in the Ofsted report from November 2021 This is being tackled through additional ring- fenced funding approved by Council in early 2022, and the Written Statement of Actions (WSoA) and proposals for implementation are being monitored by a newly formed Cross Party Scrutiny Review Group which sits under the Children and young People Scrutiny Panel.
+The Panel held its first meeting in September 2022 and second in November 2022.
+Since the WSoA there have been two monitoring visits by DfE, the last in November 2022, and on both occasions the Council was found to have in place effective strategic leadership, partnership working and co-production to support the actions.
+The Written Statement of Action is monitored every 12-15 weeks by the DfE and NHS England with consistently good progress reported following these monitoring visits.
 Four out of the six key issues have been fully addressed, one remains at Amber with the responsibility for completion resting with Health partners.
-The final key issue, still RAG rated RED is Joint commissioning which has been slow to progress but as the only key priority remaining it is expected that this will gain rapid traction over coming weeks.
+The final key issue, still RAG rated RED is Joint commissioning which has been slow to progress but as the only key priority remaining it is expected that this will gain rapid tracion over coming weeks.
+One further (the final) DfE/NHS England monitoring visit is